 Luckily for Sarah, she and Kyle have the help of the police department to protect themselves against the Terminator.
 Unluckily, it happens to be the most inept police department ever committed to film.
 Seriously, they're awful, and the Terminator cuts through them like tissue paper.

 Eventually, when all is said and done, it's just the Terminator against Sarah.
-And with her final actions in the film, she earns her place as one of the most bad ass female characters in film history.
+And with her final actions in the film, she earns her place as one of the most badass female characters in film history.
 After only a day or two, she comes to terms with the knowledge that she is going to give birth to humanity's last hope.
-Oh, and manages to kill the pretty much invincible robot version of Arnold Schwarzanegger.
+Oh, and manages to kill the pretty much invincible robot version of Arnold Schwarzenegger.
 Not bad, Sarah, not bad at all.

 On the surface, this seems like it might be just another generic action film.
 But there's actually a lot to like here, and it's easy to see how it spawned a series of sequels and reboots.
 (It's just a shame that most of them were terrible.)

-Schwarzanegger doesn't have much to do, to be totally honest, but this is just one of those prime examples that less is more.
-Linda Hamilton is really solid, managing to nail the transition from wide-eyed waitress to stone cold bad ass while still making both versions of the character feel like an authentic person.
+Schwarzenegger doesn't have much to do, to be totally honest, but this is just one of those prime examples that less is more.
+Linda Hamilton is really solid, managing to nail the transition from wide-eyed waitress to stone cold badass while still making both versions of the character feel like an authentic person.

-But what really elevates The Terminator above most of the other sci-fi action films that were coming out in the 1980s with bad special effects and synth music is the story.
+But really the story is what elevates The Terminator above most of the other sci-fi action films that were coming out in the 1980s with bad special effects and synth music.
 They create a fully developed universe that feels as though it existed before the film opens and continues on after it ends.
 The hellish futurescape is particularly well-done, with interesting touches like the little kids gathering around the television only to have it be a makeshift fireplace.

 It really feels like we're just scratching the surface of everything this universe has to offer, and we're only hearing a tiny piece of a much larger story.
 It's just a shame that the rest of the story had to suck so bad when it was brought to the big screen (I'm looking at you, Christian Bale and Terminator Salvation).
 That said, The Terminator is a film that works equally well as an origin story for Sarah Connor and a standalone movie.